An introduction to trade and environment in the WTO

 Trade liberalization and stable and predictable trade conditions support the environment...

 An important element of the WTO’s contribution to sustainable development and protection of the environment comes in the form of furthering trade opening in goods and services to promote economic development, and by providing stable and predictable conditions that enhance the possibility of innovation.
 This promotes the efficient allocation of resources, economic growth and increased income levels that in turn provide additional possibilities for protecting the environment.
-The importance of trade’s contribution to efforts on sustainable development and the environment has been recognized in such forums as the 1992 Rio Summit, 2002 Johannesburg Summit and 2005 UN World Summit.
+The importance of trade’s contribution to efforts on sustainable development and the environment has been recognized in such forums as the 1992 Rio Summit, 2002 Johannesburg Summit, the 2005 UN World Summit, and the UN 2030 Agenda for Sustainable Development.

 Under WTO rules, members can adopt trade-related measures aimed at protecting the environment...